Kerriven History, Family Crest & Coats of Arms

 Early Notables of the Kerriven family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Kerriven Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Kerriven Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kerriven family to the New World and Oceana
+Migration of the Kerriven family

 Some of the first settlers of this family name or some of its variants were: James Garvey who settled in Virginia in 1680; Daniel Garvin, an 'enforced' Irish emigrant, sent to America in 1742; Patrick Garve, who settled in Pennsylvania in 1773.